Mount Chephren

 Mount Chephren is a mountain located in the Mistaya River Valley of Banff National Park, Canada.

 Mount Chephren was named after Chephren, the 4th Dynasty Egyptian pharaoh.
-The mountain was originally named Pyramid Mountain in 1897 by J. Norman Collie, but it conflicted with an identically named peak in Jasper National Park, so it was renamed in 1924 to its present name.
+The mountain was originally named Pyramid Mountain in 1897 by J. Norman Collie, but it conflicted with an identically named peak in Jasper National Park, so it was renamed in 1924 by the Geographical Names Board of Canada to its present name.

 Routes

 Scramble

 Mount Chephren is rated a difficult scramble on the south face due to its steep upper slopes with possible snow and ice difficulties.
 Considerable snow on the route would likely require crampons and an ice axe, thereby pushing the climb into the realm of technical mountaineering.
 The best conditions for scrambling would normally be late July and August.

 The trail head is located at the west end of the Waterfowl Lakes campground off the Icefields Parkway in Banff National Park.
 The elevation gain from the trail head to the summit is 1630 m.